News

 Crowded Prisons, Unions, and CA Three Strikes: Why We Can't Just Build More Cages

 This video provides a unique overview of California’s prison problem.
-California’s philosophy appears to be lock them up and throw away the key.
+California’s philosophy is to lock them up and throw away the key.
 The bulk of California’s prisoners are imprisoned for non-violent drug offenses.
-The Three Strikes Law is briefly examined, along with so-called ‘mandatory sentencing’ guidelines.
-Simply throwing money at the problem — hiring
+The Three Strikes Law and so-called ‘mandatory sentencing’ guidelines are briefly examined.
+Simply throwing money at the problem — hiring more prison

 Read More »